History of the United States (1964–1980): 1973 oil crisis

-Détente with USSR
+Détente with USSR and China

-The central goal of the Nixon administration was to radically transform relations with the two chief enemies, the Soviet Union and China, by abandoning containment and adopting a peaceful relationship called detente.
-In 1972–1973, the superpowers sought each other's help.
-In February 1972, Nixon made a historic visit to Communist China.
-Relations with that country had been largely hostile since the Korean War, and the United States still maintained that the Nationalist regime in Taiwan was the legitimate government of China.
-There had been a number of diplomatic meetings with Chinese officials in Warsaw over the years, however, and President Kennedy had planned to reestablish ties in his second term, but his death, along with the Vietnam War and the Cultural Revolution, caused any chance of normalized relations to disappear for the next several years.
-Nixon, once a staunch supporter of Chiang Kai-shek, came increasingly to believe in restoring relations with the Communist government by the late 1960s.
-In August 1971, Secretary of State Henry Kissinger made a secret trip to Beijing.
-The official visit by the president was a nationally televised event, and the US delegation met with Chairman Mao Zedong and other Chinese leaders.
-Restoring relations between China and the US was also an important matter of Cold War politics.
-Since the Soviet Union had become bitterly hostile to China since the Cultural Revolution, both nations decided that, regardless of political and ideological differences, the saying "the enemy of my enemy is my friend" held true.
-After the China trip, Nixon met Soviet leader Leonid Brezhnev and signed the SALT Treaty in Vienna.
+The central goal of the Nixon administration was to radically transform relations with America's two chief rivals, the Soviet Union and China, by abandoning the policy of containment and adopting a policy of detente.
+In February 1972, Nixon made a historic, nationally televised visit to China in an effort to establish diplomatic relations with the country.
+Relations with China had been largely hostile since the Korean War, and the United States still maintained that the Nationalist regime in Taiwan was the legitimate government of China.
+However, Nixon, once a staunch supporter of Chiang Kai-shek, came to increasingly believe in the value of restoring relations with China by the late 1960s as China's relationship with the Soviet Union had turned hostile after Mao's Cultural Revolution.
+After Nixon's trip to China, Nixon met Soviet leader Leonid Brezhnev and signed the SALT Treaty in Vienna.